11 Green Room Ideas That Will Always Feel Fresh, No Matter the Season or Space

 (Image credit: Barbara Corsico.
 Design: Studio Greca)

 Everyone loves green, and why wouldn’t they?
 It’s a color that instantly evokes imagery of the outdoors, large open fields, and fresh, verdant produce.
-Green room ideas have been popular for years now, switching and shifting between hues, but never going out of style.
+Green room ideas have been popular for years, switching and shifting between hues, but never going out of style.

 Plus, it helps that there are so many colors that go with green, meaning it's easy to weave into your interiors.
 So, whether you're looking to curate a space that de-stresses or calms its inhabitants, or one that feels vibrant yet sophisticated, there is bound to be a green room idea that does exactly that.
-Below, we've curated an assortment of green rooms, designed by the best, to inspire you to embrace nature's most swoon-worthy shade.
+Below, we've curated an assortment of green rooms, designed by the best, to inspire you to embrace nature's most versatile shade.

 1. Go for a gray-green, calming bedroom